ViliamV/todoist_scheduler/README.md

     * DARK\_ORANGE
     * CYAN
     * LIGHT\_BLUE
+- `due_date` for project in YYYY-MM-DD format, defaults to today
 - `priority` defaults to 2 (normal), task priority is used over project priority
 - `when` is delta in days (plus or minus) from the project date and it defaults to 0
 - `task` can be string or an array of strings